movermeyer/ImportFromTodoist/docs/design_decisions.md

 Being idempotent is useful, not only for ease of development, but also for recovery from potential errors/crashes, power failures, and other processing interruptions.

-It was also reasonable expect that a user might want to continue using the original To-Do App, either while they transition to GitHub Issues, or simply forevermore.
+It was also reasonable to expect that a user might want to continue using the original To-Do App, either while they transition to GitHub Issues, or simply forevermore.

 Idempotence of the importer implies that you either: